The Rarest and Most Valuable Atari 2600 Games

 Later that month, Atari4You worked with other Atari community members to offer 100 (original plan was 50) numbered reproductions of the cart for $60 each.
 He was also in contact with the original developer and was open to sharing royalties.
 He produced it with colorful, original artwork to prevent confusion and potential fraud.
 (See artwork)

-To this day, there have only been the two cartridges of Red Sea Crossing that have surfaced.
+In conclusion, there have only been four cartridges of Red Sea Crossing that have surfaced.
 However, if an original copy ever is sold with the original coloring book and/or the audio cassette (no official box was released), I’m sure it could climb much higher on this list – possibly beating out the complete copy of Air Raid.

 (No Aftermarket Sales)